| HBS Working Paper Series

 Managers and Market Capitalism

-In a capitalist system based on free markets, do managers have responsibilities to the system itself, and, in particular, should these responsibilities shape their behavior when they are attempting to structure those institutions of capitalism that are determined through a political process?
-A prevailing view—perhaps most eloquently argued by Milton Friedman—is that managers should act to maximize shareholder value, and thus that they should take every opportunity (within the bounds of the law) to structure market institutions so as to increase profitability.
-We maintain here that if the political process is sufficiently 'thick,' in that diverse views are well-represented and if politicians and regulators cannot be easily captured, then this shareholder-return view of political engagement is unlikely to reduce social welfare in the aggregate and thus damage the legitimacy of market capitalism.
-However, we contend that sometimes the political process of determining institutions of capitalism is 'thin,' in that managers find themselves with specialized technical knowledge unavailable to outsiders and with little political opposition—such as in the case of determining certain corporate accounting standards that define corporate profitability.
-In these circumstances, we argue that managers have a responsibility to structure market institutions so as to preserve the legitimacy of market capitalism, even if doing so is at the expense of corporate profits.
-We make this argument on grounds that it is both in managers' self-interest and, expanding on Friedman, managers' ethical duty.
+In a capitalist system based on free markets, do managers have responsibilities to the system itself?
+If they do, should these responsibilities shape their behavior when they are engaging in the political process in an attempt to structure the institutions of capitalism?
+The prevailing view—perhaps most eloquently argued by Milton Friedman—is that the first duty of managers is to maximize shareholder value, and thus that they should take every opportunity (within the bounds of the law) to structure market institutions so as to increase profitability.
+We maintain here that this shareholder-return view of political engagement applies in cases where the political process is sufficiently 'thick,' in that diverse views are well-represented and sufficiently detailed information about the issues is widely available.
+However, we draw on a series of detailed examples in the context of the determination of corporate accounting standards to argue that when the political process of determining institutions of capitalism is 'thin,' in that managers find themselves with specialized technical knowledge unavailable to outsiders and with little political resistance from the general interest, then managers have a responsibility to market institutions themselves, even if this entails acting at the expense of corporate profits.
+We make this argument on grounds that this behavior is both in managers' long-run self-interest and, expanding on Friedman's core contention, that it is managers' moral duty.
 We provide a framework for future research to explore and develop these arguments.